blazingjove/app2/readme.txt

 todo

-making a guide on how to operate add other plotting methos for processing data from seaborn
+adding some code to html to guide user on how to use the program add other plotting methods for processing data from seaborn allow user to modify the colors of the plot